Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-modify.md

 - When we change the direction arrow, we will now have to turn the dial in the opposite direction to trigger our code/output. hint~

+## Tinker Step 5 Challenge time!
+Can you add another event to your code to make the wind turbine turn in both directions?"

+## Congratulations! @showdialog

+You've completed the activity!
+If your teacher has asked you to save your project, now is the time!

+## Reflection @showdialog
+Think about something about this project that challenged you.
+How did you overcome the challenge?
+How did that make you feel?

+## Finished! @showdialog
+In the next step, you can click the `|done|` button to finish the tutorial.